 - To increase awareness of and knowledge exchange between policy and decision-makers at national and sub-national government level working on issues related to decentralisation and local governance;

 - Inform participants of the decentralisation processes, and to help implement and coordinate these processes in their respective home countries;

 - Raise awareness of the importance of good local governance and provide insights into the elements that contribute to effective inter-administrative relations;

 - To help participants better assess the level of decentralisation in their country and devise an action plan to further support good governance on a local level.

 Formerly known as Matra South Programme and relaunched in 2016 as Shiraka, the programme supports sustainable, democratic transitions in the Middle East and North Africa (MENA) region.
 Shiraka is financed by the Dutch Ministry of Foreign Affairs, and includes a training component organised by The Hague Academy.
-In 2018, these trainings will focus on two themes: Social Affairs and Employment and Local Governance.

 “We need more knowledge and tools to help us change the traditional way of thinking.”

 Participants from the following countries are eligible to apply for this course: Algeria, Bahrain, Egypt, Iran, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Palestinian Territories, Qatar, Saudi Arabia, Sudan, Tunisia, United Arab Emirates, Yemen.